visgl/deck.gl/dev-docs/RFCs/v7.x/post-process-effect-rfc.md

 Effects -----> ScreenPasses</pre>

 ## Limitation
-* Only support postprocessing on the entire screen, not per viewport.
+* At launch post-processing effect is applied to the entire canvas.
+Multi-view support will be implemented in future iterations.
 * Only support pure screen space effects from luma.gl
+* Post-processing effect won't apply to mapbox base map.